Deathnetworks/Trinity/README.md

 ### Changelog 1.7.1.14:

+###### REQUIRES DemonbuddyBETA 1.0.1240.115 OR HIGHER

+###### WILL NOT WORK WITH .294!

-* New XML Tag: TrinityLoadOnce - will load a set of profiles in random order within a single game session
+* New XML Tag: TrinityLoadOnce - will load a set of profiles in random order within a single game session.
+This XML tag will load a random profile from the list, but only once during this game session

 * New Barbarian multi-target Whirlwind and monk tempest rush logic, with GUI option to disable if you don't like it.